 Understanding Natural Caffeine: Key Indicators in Coffee

-Coffee beans,Ā Espresso, filtered coffee, and even decaf coffee contain small amounts.
-Bowl full of raw green coffee beans.
+Coffee beans, Espresso, filtered coffee, and even decaf coffee contain small amounts. |

-Tea leaves held in the palm of the hands Tea leaves, Black, green, oolong, white teas, matcha, and yerba mate.
+Tea leaves, Black, green, oolong, white teas, matcha, and yerba mate. |

-Cocoa beans,Ā Chocolate, hot chocolate, and chocolate milk.
-Raw cacao tree fruit and cocoa seeds of the fruit.
+Cocoa beans, Chocolate, hot chocolate, and chocolate milk. |

-Raw guarana berries.
-Guarana berriesĀ are foundĀ in energy drinks and supplements.
+Guarana berries are found in energy drinks and supplements. |

 Note: while natural caffeine comes from plants, it's chemically identical to synthetic caffeine.
 The main differentiator lies in the extraction process and potential accompanying compounds.